Skip to content

 Cons

-• -Does not reflect the complexity of modern buyer journeys
+• Doesn't reflect the complexity of modern buyer journeys

 Last-Click Attribution